b3pwn3d/Minecraft-Griefing-Methods/Discovering/Ip Range.md

 192.1.2.4 -> 25569 service: Minecraft version: "Survival rinkcraft network"

-As you can see, the survival modality of the server, have other ip and port.
+As you can see, the survival server of the network, have other ip and port.
 So, scanning an ip range, we will try to find the hidden modality.
 Eg of a ip range scan: